Textualize/textual/docs/guide/command_palette.md

     Unlike most other places in Textual, errors in command provider will not *exit* the app.
     This is a deliberate design decision taken to prevent a single broken `Provider` class from making the command palette unusable.
     Errors in command providers will be logged to the [console](./devtools.md).

+### discover method

+The [`discover`][textual.command.Provider.discover] method is responsible for providing results (or *hits*) that should be shown to the user when the command palette input is empty;
+this is to aid in command discoverability.

+`discover` is similar to `search` but with the difference that no search value is passed to it, and it should *yield* instances of [`DiscoveryHit`][textual.command.DiscoveryHit].
+There is no matching and no match score is needed.
+The [`DiscoveryHit`][textual.command.DiscoveryHit] contains information about how the hit should be displayed, and an optional help string;
+discovery hits are sorted in ascending alphabetical order.
+It also contains a callback, which will be run if the user selects that command.

 ### shutdown method